Contact Us

 Role

 The Producer of a theatre or production company works closely with the Artistic Director to realise the creative vision for the theatre/company and its artistic programme of work.
 Together they will propose and discuss various ideas, following which the Producer will create a budget, secure funding, liaise with agents and managers to engage actors and other members of a Creative Team and then manage all legal and contractual details.
-Once a production is in rehearsal, the Producer - collaborating with a Production Manager - ensures that all departments are working within budget and to schedule to meet the deadline of opening night.
-A building-based Producer works with a General Manager in the running and staffing of the venue.

 Key Skills

-• A creative vision and the ability to realise that in practical terms.
+• A creative vision and the ability to realise that in practical terms

-• Drive, determination and strong leadership, including good judgement.
+• Drive, determination and strong leadership, including good judgement

-• Excellent time-management skills, with the ability to problem solve and work under pressure.
+• Excellent time-management skills, with the ability to problem solve and work under pressure

-• Good communication skills, interacting with a range of personalities.
+• Good communication skills, interacting with a range of personalities

-• Excellent with figures and spreadsheets.
+• Excellent with figures and spreadsheets

 Training

-Many producers acquire experience in other areas of theatre first - Front of House, Stage Management, etc. - working their way up within venues, from General Manager to Producer.
-This helps them gain a thorough working knowledge of the various roles and departments within the theatre.
 There are now more producing courses available, which – as with directing courses – tend to be at post‑graduate level where students have already studied a first degree.
 Working as an intern within a larger production company and learning from established producers is an ideal way to gain experience and begin to develop a network of contacts.

 Courses